skooter500/iamdani/README.md

 - i.am.dani @ [Audio Garden 2023](https://bryanduggan.org/2023/09/07/i-am-dani/)
 - i.am.dani will be at [Audio Garden 2024](https://www.eventbrite.ie/e/audio-garden-festival-2024-tickets-699045352467)

-i.am.dani celebrates the 40th Anniversary of the creation of the MSX Computer System in 1983.
-Inspired by DANI chatbot from 1986, i.am.dani is about the joy of learning programming, and features work by myself and teams of students from TU Dublin.
-Developed in Java using the Processing libraries for creative coding, i.am.dani features MIDI controlled, sound responsive visual pieces that can be used for visuals for DJ's and live music.
-Processing can trace it's inspirations from graphical programming languages used to learn programming such as MSX Basic as it contains commands for drawing shapes, manipulating colors and making sounds.
+i.am.dani celebrates the 40th birthday of the MSX.
+Inspired by DANI, a chatbot from 1986, i.am.dani is about the experience of learning programming, and features work by myself and teams of students from TU Dublin Computer Science and Game Design.
+Developed in Java, using the Processing libraries for creative coding, i.am.dani features MIDI controlled, sound responsive visuals for music and algorithmic poetry made from the words of Captain Beefheart.

 ![](screenshots/i.am.dani-000360.png)